XX8052/cpp-learning-log/README.md

 ## Debug Notes

-This section records sonme errors I have made and some inspiration I get from my C++ learning process.
+This section records some errors I have made and some inspiration I get from my C++ learning process.